Is This Real?

-The album was reissued on CD by Sub Pop in 1993, augmented by the three tracks from the Alien Boy EP.
+The album was reissued on CD by Sub Pop in 1993, augmented by the three tracks from Alien Boy EP.
 In 2001, it was digitally remastered by Sage and reissued again on his own Zeno Records as part of a 3-CD set, with the track list altered so that the song "Alien Boy" appeared together with the other three tracks from the Alien Boy EP, after "Wait a Minute".
 It was reissued on LP by Jackpot Records in 2006, remastered again from the original tapes that Sage provided to the label.